partyheroxdd/hospital-project/README.md

 ### Roles

 - ROLE_PATIENT: crud operations with his appointment
-- ROLE_DOCTOR: crud operations with treatments, appointments
+- ROLE_DOCTOR: crud operations with patients, appointments
 - ROLE_ADMIN: crud operations with all personal: doctor and patients, and can get access to all treatments and appointments